 Funding for this loan program comes from a variety of sources including Colorado Lending Source, banks, foundations, private entities, investors, and government agencies.
-(Specifically, the U.S. Small Business Administration, U.S. Department of Agriculture, Office of Economic Development & International Trade, InBank, Guaranty Bank and Trust Company, Citywide Banks, Kenneth King Foundation, and the City of Fort Collins, FirsTier Bank, The Women's Foundation, Gates Family Foundation and ZOMA Labs.)
+(Specifically, the U.S. Small Business Administration, U.S. Department of Agriculture, Office of Economic Development & International Trade, InBank, Guaranty Bank and Trust Company, Citywide Banks, Kenneth King Foundation, the City of Fort Collins, FirsTier Bank, The Women's Foundation, Gates Family Foundation and ZOMA Labs.)

 Qualified borrowers can use Colorado Main Street loan funds for:

 - Purchasing equipment, furniture, fixtures, inventory, vehicles (necessary to the operation of the business), leasehold improvements

 Can't get a bank loan?
 Find out if you are eligible to receive a Colorado Main Street loan by reviewing the criteria below.

 - The business must be located within Colorado